Stacey Tiveron Fills a Gap in the Market with Steelyard

-On this episode of The Chaise Lounge, Nick chats with Stacey Tiveron from Steelyard.
+On this episode of The Lounge, Nick chats with Stacey Tiveron from Steelyard.
 She shares her background from TODL to Steelyard and the gap Steelyard fills in the market.
 Then, Farah Merhi joins Nick for the second installment of her three part series on personal branding.
 This time, Farah talks about working with brands.

 What is Steelyard and how did it get started

-Stacey Tiveron is dialing in from Florida and enjoying some 80 degree weather.
-She describes Steelyard as the connector between professional designers, architects, and facility managers and the brands that serve them.
+Stacey Tiveron is dialing in from Florida and enjoying some beautiful 80-degree weather.
+She describes Steelyard as the connector between professional designers, architects, facility managers and the brands that serve them.
 Through her own work experience as a design researcher, she is able to understand the needs of a professional buyer.
 When Stacey was employed at a design firm in the 90’s, she worked on residential, commercial, and hospitality projects.
 She managed all of the resources for the projects and saw how fragmented the industry was.

 While other businesses with similar offerings have failed, Steelyard (previously TODL) has succeeded.
 This success can be attributed to approaching things from the designers’ perspective as well as employing the appropriate experience and background.
 Stacey has brought on a partner with a software and channel distribution background.
 Rather than attempting to disrupt the market, Steelyard wants to support and empower the industry to work together and make everyone more profitable by removing redundancies and wasted time.